Not-Bay/Fortnite-Data/README.md

 Before anything, please read the following
 * If the PR includes code changes remember to test it before.
 * You must send the PR to `master` branch.
-* The structure of the code must be adequate, at least not too different from the existing code.
-* If you want to make breaking/big changes please contact me first.
+* If you want to make breaking/big changes please [create an issue](https://github.com/BayGamerJJ/Fortnite-Data/issues/).

 To do it just fork the repo > create a new branch > make the pull request.